 No vessel, including eventual fishing gear, should enter an established safety zone unless so permitted by the Offshore Installation Manager, is dealing with an emergency or is, itself, in difficulties or distress.

-Statoil Operation Centre monitors the waters around all Statoil's oil fields / platforms.
+Equinor Operation Centre monitors the waters around all Equinor's oil fields/ platforms.
 They also monitor field / platforms for other operating companies.
-Vessels having course against a installation safety zone is asked to report to Statoil Operation Centre 60 minutes (TCPA) from the installation on VHF field channel and state the name and call sign.
+Vessels having course against a installation safety zone is asked to report to Equinor Operation Centre 60 minutes (TCPA) from the installation on VHF field channel and state the name and call sign.
 Due to ongoing maritime operations and the objective of safe navigation may lead to request of course change.

 Anchors and anchor chains/-wires